Master's in Biotechnology

 - Strategic Market Assessment for New Technologies

 - Fundamentals of Venture Capital and Private Equity in Entrepreneurship

 Admission is available for fall, spring or summer.
 While the program is designed to serve students with various backgrounds (i.e. biology, mathematics, computer sciences), some basic training in biochemistry, genetics and programming is strongly recommended.
 Applicants must fulfill the following:

 - Prior training in biochemistry, genetics, or molecular biology

-- Minimum GRE test score of 297 on the new scale, or MCAT 500 pt.
+- Minimum GRE test score of 297, or MCAT test score of 500

 - Domestic Students: A Bachelor's degree with minimum GPA of 3.0 on a 4.0 scale